saihajvir/Frefurnish/README.md

 Once you've pushed, double check on Github to make sure it was successful.
 Don't push directly to main unless you've gotten the OK from the rest of the group.

+When you need to download the latest repository, checkout to main and run:

+git fetch
+git pull